smithsh14/Election_Analysis/README.md

 The Power of Python

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional board.
+An employee of the Colorado Board of Elections has given us the following election audit task items to complete after the completion of a local election.

 The assignment inlcudes the following 5 tasks...
 1) Calculate the total number of votes cast.